-There has been a sudden rage in the market about the use of green coffee bean extract as a weight-loss supplement or being used in other weight loss products.
+There has been a sudden rage in the market about the use of green coffee bean extract as a weight loss supplement or being used in other weight loss products.
 But since the time of its announcement as a weight loss supplement in the market, it has been a part of various controversies.

 It is said that chlorogenic acid is also present in roasted coffee beans, but much of the chlorogenic acid is destroyed during the roasting process.
-There is another compound found in coffee that is highly neglected but maybe even more important than caffeine or chlorogenic acid as per many coffee experts.
+There is another compound found in coffee which is highly neglected but may be even more important than caffeine or chlorogenic acid as per many coffee experts.
 These are called Quinides.

 When you start roasting the green beans, initially there is a grassy flavour in the coffee which indicates the presence of chlorogenic acid.
 As the roasting process progresses the sugars in the coffee beans are caramelized and the chlorogenic acid starts getting converted into quinides.

 A 2006 study done on rats, found that, Caffeine and chlorogenic acid showed a tendency to reduce visceral fat and body weight.
 The results suggest that GCE is possibly effective against weight gain and fat accumulation by inhibition of fat absorption and activation of fat metabolism in the liver.

-The first-ever GCE based supplement came out in 2002, by Berkem, a French phytochemical and plant extract company.
+The first ever GCE based supplement came out in 2002, by Berkem, a French phytochemical and plant extract company.
 The product was first marketed as a dietary supplement in 2002.
 By 2005 it was the active ingredient in CoffeeSlender, a popular weight-loss product in Norway, and the product launched in the UK the following year.
-At the 2006 Health Ingredients Europe conference, it received the Bronze Award in the best ingredient category.
+At the 2006 Health Ingredients Europe conference it received the Bronze Award in the best ingredient category.

 The evidence from analysis seems to indicate that the intake of GCE can promote weight loss.
 However, several issues exist here.
 Firstly, the size of the effect is very small, and the clinical relevance of this effect is uncertain.
 More rigorous trials with longer duration are needed to assess the efficacy and safety of GCE as a weight loss supplement.
 Participants in the studies were instructed to restrict their diet and increase their exercise in addition to taking the supplement, which most sellers never tell you.

 But just like various other marketing gimmicks and supplements, the marketers found a massive profit in this supplement.
-In April and September 2012, The Dr. Oz Show featured green coffee bean extract and conducted its own non-scientific study as to its efficacy.
+In April and September 2012, The Dr. Oz Show featured green coffee extract, and conducted its own non-scientific study as to its efficacy.
 The guest on that show, Lindsey Duncan, had been fined $9 million by the Federal Trade Commission for making deceptive and unsubstantiated claims related to green coffee products promoted on The Dr. Oz Show.

-The FTC charged that Duncan and his companies, Pure Health LLC and Genesis Today, Inc. deceptively claimed that the supplement could cause consumers to lose 17 pounds and 16 percent of their body fat in just 12 weeks without diet or exercise and that the claim was backed up by a clinical study.
+The FTC charged that Duncan and his companies, Pure Health LLC and Genesis Today, Inc. deceptively claimed that the supplement could cause consumers to lose 17 pounds and 16 percent of their body fat in just 12 weeks without diet or exercise, and that the claim was backed up by a clinical study.
 In September 2014, the FTC settled charges against the company that sponsored the severely flawed study that Duncan discussed on Dr. Oz.

-The main study that was done was funded by Applied Food Sciences Inc. which is a company that makes green coffee bean extract.
+The main study that was done was funded by Applied Food Sciences Inc. which is a company that makes green coffee extract.
 The study was very small—16 participants.
 Participants were on a 2400 calorie diet and burned 400 calories during activity.
 2000 calories per day would put some participants, especially men, at a calorie deficit each day.
-Dr. Oz did his own simple study and said his participants lost a stupid min of approx 1kg.
+Dr. Oz did his own simple study and said his participants lost a stupid min of app.
+1kg.

 The FTC charged that the study’s lead investigator for repeatedly altering the weights and other key measurements of the subjects, changing the length of the trial, and misstating which subjects were taking the placebo or GCA during the trial.
 When the lead investigator was unable to get the study published, the FTC says that AFS hired researchers Joe Vinson and Bryan Burnham at the University of Scranton to rewrite it.
 Despite receiving conflicting data, Vinson, Burnham, and AFS never verified the authenticity of the information used in the study, according to the complaint.

-According to examine.com, “Oral ingestion of Green Coffee Bean Extract may weakly reduce body weight in overweight and obese persons (mechanisms currently unknown, thought to be related to preventing carbohydrate uptake from the intestines after a meal) although the degree of weight reduction seems quite unreliable at this moment in time; studies in lean persons are non-existent right now.”
+Acc. to examine.com, “Oral ingestion of Green Coffee Extract may weakly reduce body weight in overweight and obese persons (mechanisms currently unknown, thought to be related to preventing carbohydrate uptake from the intestines after a meal) although the degree of weight reduction seems quite unreliable at this moment in time; studies in lean persons are non-existent right now.”

-So for all the stupid people who are ready to get any product sold in the name of weight loss or fat loss, understand that the companies are more than happy to sell you stuff, and earn profits.
+So for all the people who are ready to get any product sold in the name of weight loss or fat loss, understand that the companies are more than happy to sell you stuff, and earn profits.
 They know that by the time the truth comes out in the market, if by any chance it ever does, then they would have already raked in huge profits and come up with yet another deceptive product.
 This cycle never ends and a normal person is caught in the cycle.